The 6 best kitchen cabinet paints to refresh tired cupboard doors

 Reasons to avoid

-Frenchic paints are all-natural, eco-friendly, contain zero toxins and are virtually odour-free, making them a great choice for the environmentally conscious and ideal for painting indoors.
+Frenchic paints are low in VOCs and are virtually odour-free, making them a great choice for the environmentally conscious and ideal for indoor painting.

-The Lazy range is a chalk and mineral paint with a wax infusion with a full range of pastel colours.
-It is easy to apply, provides good coverage and is self-priming, self-levelling paint and water-resistant.
-This means you get a smooth often brushstroke-free finish that not only looks good but is wipeable, helping your paintwork looking fresh for longer.
+The Lazy range is a chalk and mineral paint with a wax infusion, available in a full range of pastel colours.
+It is easy to apply, provides good coverage, and is self-priming, self-levelling, and water-resistant.
+This means you get a smooth, often brushstroke-free finish that not only looks good but is also wipeable, helping to keep your paintwork looking fresh for longer.

-It is touch dry within an hour and ready for another coat - which is recommended - within two hours in ideal conditions.
-But you need to leave it for 48 hours for it to be fully dry.
+It is touch-dry within an hour and ready for another coat – which is recommended – within two hours in ideal conditions.
+However, you need to leave it for 48 hours to fully cure.

 6. Zinsser AllCoat Interior